Not Your Traditional High School

 MC2 STEM is part of the Cleveland Metropolitan School District, one of the most economically challenged school districts in the country, where the average high school graduation rate was just 60 percent in 2011.
 The school was created through a public-private partnership among a number of organizations, with the intention of providing students with an integrated curriculum that is informed by real-world experiences.

 The school serves about 400 students, all of whom are eligible for free or reduced-price meals.
-Students attend classes at campuses embedded in business and school sites around the city -- the Great Lakes Science Center, General Electric (GE) Lighting's Nela Park campus, Cleveland State University, and various college campuses.
+Students attend classes at campuses embedded in business and school sites around the city -- the Great Lakes Science Center, Tri-C, Cleveland State University, and various business campuses around the city.

 At any given time, you may see freshmen and sophomores immersed in workshops with tutors from NASA or in rigorous capstone projects and mentorship programs with engineers from GE Lighting, or juniors and seniors stepping up to demanding internships at a variety of local businesses.